-LG Electronics will launch a series of new and complex sensors to be used in home settings in the second half of this year.
+In the second half of this year, LG Electronics will launch a series of new and complex sensors to be used in home settings.
 These sensors are ultra-high performance sensors that come equipped with the ability to detect dust and harmful substances indoors, control temperature/humidity and also detect occupancy.
-The invention of smart sensors will realize the company’s dream of a smart home, and with the launch of the LG complex sensor, the company will certainly take a step ahead when it comes to integrating smart appliances within the home environment.
+The invention of smart sensors will realize the company’s dream of a smart home.
+With the launch of the LG complex sensor, the company will certainly take a step ahead when it comes to integrating smart appliances within the home environment.

-LG Electronics, as per a few reports, is developing and commercializing a wall-mounted complex sensor.
+As per a few reports, LG Electronics is developing and commercializing a wall-mounted complex sensor.
 As of now, the company is mostly occupied with analyzing the marketability of its new products and verifying safety, accuracy, and technology feasibility.
 The complex sensors in question are being installed and tested in LG ThinQ Home in Pangyo New Town, Seongnam-si, Gyeonggi-do.

 The complex sensor that LG is referring to is basically a sensor hub concept that can be hung on the wall like a clock.
-This sensor can detect the indoor environment, the absence of anyone inside the room, and the amount of sunlight that a room receives every day accurately.
+This sensor can accurately detect the indoor environment, the absence of anyone inside the room, and the amount of sunlight a room receives daily.

 The smart home appliances offered by LG already come with temperature and humidity sensors; however, these appliances cannot precisely detect the temperature and humidity inside a room due to their own heat and vibrations generated by the machine.
 This also indicates that the new complex sensors can do so accurately without considering the machine-generated temperature and heat.